Azure/blackbelt-aks-hackfest/linux-container-workshop/hol-content/advanced-labs/service-broker/open-service-broker.md

 ## Deploy App with CosmosDB instance

+1. Clear anything out of your cluster by deleting your deployments

+    ```bash
+    $ kubectl delete -f heroes-db.yaml
+    $ kubectl delete -f heroes-web-api.yaml
+    ```

-1. Review the `heroes-cosmosdb.yaml` file
+2. Review the `heroes-cosmosdb.yaml` file

 * Along with the web and api configs, you will see a `ServiceInstance` object and a `ServiceBinding` object.
 * You will also see a secret defined in the API deployment that sets the `MONGODB_URI` environment variable.

-2. Deploy the application
+3. Deploy the application

 ```
 kubectl apply -f heroes-cosmosdb.yaml
 ```

-3. Review the resulting objects
+4. Review the resulting objects

 ```
 kubectl get pod,secret,serviceinstance,servicebinding
 ```

-4. Validate the CosmosDB instance has been created in the resource group `heroes-cosmosdb`
+5. Validate the CosmosDB instance has been created in Azure